-This is for those who are thinking about setting up an online business selling things that they make.
+This is for those of you who are thinking about setting up an online business selling the things that you make.
 I’m a graphic designer/illustrator/artist and I sell my prints via my online shop here and through Etsy.
 I started selling online in 2014 and below are some thoughts that will hopefully help you along the way.
 Some may resonate more than others depending on your trade so pick and choose what you pay attention to.
 In no particular order and as concisely as my meandering mind will allow, here goes:

 2. Don’t aim for perfection

 Perfection doesn’t exist.
 Know when your make is finished and move on.
 Use that momentum and energy and put it into your next make.
 None of my work is perfect; it is simply a product of me and my skills on that day/week/month.

 3. Make stuff that people want